ashishkarnad/sandbox/enterprise/README.md

 ```

 We created our first event!
-Now let's resolve it by creating another event to represent the docs site loading quickly again:
+Now let's remove the warning from the dashboard by creating a resolution event:

 ```
 curl -s -XPOST -H 'Content-Type: application/json' \